akashp90/FinKeeperAssesment/README.md

 9. Search for posts with tags

 ## Search explanation
-1. All tags: Includes posts which have all the tags which are specified
+1. All tags: Includes posts which have all the tags which are specified, and none of the tags specified in the exclude list
-2. Any tags: Includes posts which have at least one of the tags specified
-3. Specific: Includes posts which have at least one of the tags specified, and excludes posts which have any tags specified in the exclude list
+2. Any tags: Includes posts which have at least one of the tags specified, and none of the tags specified in the exclude list

 ## Notes: